-&lt;sup>57 There is a limited exception, discussed above, for systems that went under contract or were energized prior to the Agency's finalization of the DG disclosure form on December 27, 2018.
+&lt;sup>55 There is a limited exception, discussed above, for systems that went under contract or were energized prior to the Agency's finalization of the DG disclosure form on December 27, 2018.

-&lt;sup>58 Other instances where new Disclosure Forms are required can be found here: https://illinoisshines.com/wp-content/uploads/2023/09/Disclosure-Forms-Circumstances-Requiring-New-DF-Issuance-and-Signatures.pdf model, system size, module wattages, number of modules, etc.) it must match what's submitted in the Part I application.
+&lt;sup>56 Other instances where new Disclosure Forms are required can be found here: https://illinoisshines.com/wp-content/uploads/2023/09/Disclosure-Forms-Circumstances-Requiring-New-DF-Issuance-and-Signatures.pdf is required.
+The land use permit is required if more than 250kW of a system is ground-mounted.

-- Ground-mounted systems larger than 250 kW AC must provide a land use permit from the AHJ (Authority Having Jurisdiction).
-If a land use permit is not applicable, the Approved Vendor must provide written confirmation from the AHJ that no permit is required.
-The land use permit is required if more than 250kW of a system is ground-mounted. - Additional uploads for Distributed Generation systems over 25 kW: - Interconnection Agreement signed by both the interconnection customer and the interconnecting utility prior to the date of Part I application submittal. - o Requirements for systems already energized prior to application: - GATS or M-RETS unit ID - Uploading of - Certificate of Completion of Interconnection - Net metering application approval letter (if applicable)
+- Additional uploads for Distributed Generation systems over 25 kW: - Interconnection Agreement signed by both the interconnection customer and the interconnecting utility prior to the date of Part I application submittal. - Requirements for systems already energized prior to application: - GATS or M-RETS unit ID - Uploading of - Certificate of Completion of Interconnection - Net metering application approval letter (if applicable)

-Any project that does not meet these requirements will not be considered eligible to receive REC incentive payments; the Approved Vendor will have the option to resubmit the project. -However, the resubmittal will be placed at the end of any waitlists that had previously been established for that Group/category, will be at the price of the block open at the time of resubmission, and will require a new application fee.
+Any project that does not meet these requirements will not be considered eligible to receive REC incentive payments; the Approved Vendor will have the option to resubmit the project.
+However, the resubmittal will be placed at the end of any waitlists that had previously been established for that Group/category, will be at the price of the block open at the time of resubmission, and will require a new application fee.